Agreeableness

 Background

 Psychologists have long tried to determine exactly how many distinct personality factors exist.
 These efforts resulted in theories of personality that list anywhere from thousands of individual personality traits to just a few.
-Two of the most well-known of these theories were respectively developed by twentieth century psychologists Raymond Cattell and Hans Eysenck.
+Two of the most well-known of these theories were respectively developed by twentieth-century psychologists Raymond Cattell and Hans Eysenck.
 While Cattell’s theory included sixteen distinct personality factors, Eysenck’s included only three.
 In reviewing the two theories, most researchers felt that Cattell’s was too complicated and Eysenck’s was too simplistic.
-This eventually led to the development of a five-factor theory that came to be known as the Big Five.
+This eventually led to the development of a five-factor theory, later known as the Big Five.
 With a research history that dates back to the 1940s, modern psychologists generally agree that the Big Five theory provides the most accurate insight into the key personality factors that serve as the fundamental building blocks of individual personality.

 To fully understand the concept of agreeableness, it is helpful to also have a basic understanding of the other Big Five personality factors.
 Openness is a trait tied closely to characteristics like imagination, insight, and willingness to embrace change.
 Conscientiousness means being thoughtful and detail- and goal-oriented, as well as possessing strong impulse control.
 Extraversion relates to such characteristics as sociability, excitability, talkativeness, and emotional expressiveness.
 Neuroticism, meanwhile, is a trait that involves sadness, mood swings, and overall emotional instability.
 While these traits are present in all people, each trait is expressed to different degrees in different individuals.
 In other words, while one person might be highly extroverted, another may be equally introverted.
 This all means that each individual’s personality is ultimately determined by where they fall on the continuum of each of the Big Five personality factors.